marcoparello/CTF-Writeups/DownUnderCTF-2024/web/zoo-feedback-form.md

 ![](../images/zoo-feedback-form-part-6.png)

 Which confirms that the web page is vulnerable to XXE attacks.
 Now I just need to leverage the vulnerability to access the flag.
-I downloaded `zoo-feedback-form.zip` onto my Kali Linux VM and unzipped it, which revealed it's contents: a folder titled `main-app`, a dockerfile titled `Dockerfile`, and a text document titled `requirements.txt`.
+Since the challenge provided a zip file, I downloaded it onto my Kali Linux VM and unzipped it.
+The contents of the unzipped file were: a folder titled `main-app`, a dockerfile titled `Dockerfile`, and a text document titled `requirements.txt`.
 The `main-app` folder contained: a folder titled `static`, a folder titled `templates`, a python file titled `app.py`, and a text file named `flag.txt`.
-I then back and examined the contents of `Dockerfile`:
+I then went back and examined the contents of `Dockerfile`:

 ```txt
 FROM python:3.9-slim